Keyboard rebindings with AutoHotKey

 My first choice was to use the left Alt key, but that didn't work, because Alt+NumPad on Windows generates special characters.

 I landed on Caps Lock as the toggle key.
-When it is held down, it will turn on NumLock, and I can type out numbers.
+When it is held down, it will force the Numpad keys to send numbers and operators.
 On release, it returns the numpad to its arrow keys functions.

 Symbols